loopandlearn/news/docs/edition/2025-08-26.md

 ### iPhone 17 & DASH Warning

-The rumor is the iPhone 17 will be available for preorder on 12 September 2025, after *Apple* makes their announcement on 9 or 10 September.
+The iPhone 17 will probably be available for preorder on 12 September 2025, after *Apple* makes their announcement on 9 or 10 September.
 All loopers should be very careful about upgrading your looping phone until you have gotten the “all clear” from our testers.
 As a reminder, your looping phone is a medical device and should be treated accordingly.
 Version testing, including hardware updates, are announced on [our website](https://www.loopandlearn.org/version-updates/), on Facebook, here in the newsletter and on Instagram.

 **DASH** loopers (this means Loop, Trio, TAI, iAPS, etc) all should wait.
 The new Atlas (InPlay BLE) DASH pods are being manufactured and they are likely to show up in your pod supply soon.
 There is **no known** solution to the difficultly these pods exhibit with iPhone 16 hardware.
 The issues are difficulty pairing the pods initially (just keep hitting retry) and the delayed reconnection after each disconnect.